CNVT 1000 - Computer Repair A+ Hardware

 (3 Credits)

-This course offers a foundation in the fundamentals of SQL.
+This course offers a foundation in the fundamentals of Structured Query Language (SQL).
 Particular attention is devoted to the use of ANSI-Standard SQL to construct and manipulate database objects.
-Students create database tables work with Functions and Operators, and generate SQL scripts to extract and manipulate data from the database.
+Students create database tables, work with Functions and Operators, and generate SQL scripts to extract and manipulate data from the database.
+(Spring only)

 Course completes the following requirements: